pySam1459/R6Analyser/README.md

 tl;dr The better the quality of the video/game, the more accurate the program will be.</br>

 ## Config
-To use R6Analyser, a configuration JSON is required to specify regions of the game window and other program parameters.
-An example config file can be found at `configs/example.json` and below. `CAPTURE/REGION` parameters can be written using the region tool:
+To use R6Analyser, a configuration JSON file is required to specify regions of the game window and other program parameters.
+An example config file can be found at `configs/example.json` and below. `capture.regions` parameters can be written using the region tool:
 ```bash
 python src\run.py <config file> --region-tool --display <display number>
 ```